Novels About Quilting, Knitting, and Crocheting

 Meredit established the Copeton Crochet Collective (no knitters allowed) in hopes of making friends and avoiding men.
 Imagine her dismay when Luke, Edith’s very handsome grandson, decides he wants to learn to crochet.

 The Copeton Crochet Collective is soon made up of an eclectic group of women…and one man.
 Claire is a mother of five who aspires to Instagram-worthy domestic perfection, but fails at every turn.
-Yasmin is a proud, hijab-wearing Muslim who is tired of her religion and her attire being the main topic of coversation.
+Yasmin is a proud, hijab-wearing Muslim who is tired of her religion and her attire being the main topic of conversation.
 She has taken up crocheting in hopes of calming her nerves about her first pregnancy.
-And then there is Harper, the young tattooed women who joins the group despite always seeming not to want to be there.
+And then there is Harper, the young tattooed woman who joins the group despite always seeming not to want to be there.

 With plans for a new mosque in Copeton, as well as the resettlement of refugees in the retirement village, Copeton becomes a hot spot for Islamaphobia.
 The crochet collective comes together to battle racism and bigotry with colorful and creative yarnbombing.
 But one of them has something to hide that could challenge the threads of their community.